Biometric Cashless System and ParentPay

 The system works exactly the same for all students whether they pay or have a free school meal entitlement.
 The amount allocated for the free school meal will be entered into the system by the software daily and will only be accessible at lunch time.
 The system will then allow on a daily basis the required cash amount for each individual student to be allotted to their current cash balance.
 However, any under spend or missed lunch will be identified by the system and will not be added to the next day’s balance.
-The student can also add extra cash on to his or her balance in the system by using the Revaluation Unit, to enable a greater daily spend on the school dinner than allocated by their free meal allowance.
+The student can also add extra cash on to their balance in the system by using the Revaluation Unit, to enable a greater daily spend on the school dinner than allocated by their free meal allowance.
 As the allowance can only be spent on a school dinner, extra cash added into the system can also be used for breakfast or break time snacks.
-This system anonymises the FSM students which is one of the major reasons for the change.

 If we pay for a set number of school meals, can it be spent in one day?

 No, a daily spend limit of £5.00 will be set for all students and no food above that limit can be bought.
 On written request to school, an individual student limit of your choice could also be set, to include a school dinner and break time snacks.